 Once the training is completed, the registrant will need to submit evidence that they meet all current criteria before they will be registered in their new scope of practice.
 This evidence will be reviewed by an RCT assessor, but no fee will be charged for this assessment.
-The applicant should contact the office once their training has been completed and they will be put into contact with either an assessor, or the Registrar, who will then provide guidance on what the applicant will be required to demonstrate.
+The applicant should contact the office once their training has been completed and they will be put into contact with either an assessor, or the registrar, who will then provide guidance on what the applicant will be required to demonstrate.
 This will be in the form of a shortened equivalence style report, which will need to be countersigned by the applicant's line manager or head of department.
-If successful, the Scope of Practice against their name on the register will be altered to reflect this and their status on the register will be amended from 'Career change' to 'Registered'.
-The annual renewal fee will then become payable again and CPD will be required in the new Scope of Practice area.
+If successful, the Scope of Practice against his/her name on the register will be altered to reflect this and his/her status on the register will be amended from 'Career change' to 'Registered'.
+The annual renewal fee will become payable again from the following January and CPD will be required in the new Scope of Practice area.